Super Mario Land 2: 6 Golden Coins: Critical response

+Sales

 In Japan, it topped the Famitsu sales chart in November 1992, and went on to sell 2.6 million units in Japan alone.
 In the United States, the game topped Babbage's Game Boy sales charts for two months in 1992, from November to December.
 By March 1993, more than 5 million cartridges had been sold worldwide.
 The game sold a total of approximately 11.18 million copies worldwide, making it the fifth best-selling Game Boy game of all time.